EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 - The data section is finished
 - next comes text preprocessing

-# Introduction

-If you are someone that wants to learn about NLP and Sentiment Analysis, this repository is for you.
-We will do X,Y,Z in a easy and simple way from beginning to end... {This could be the title instead of "Introduction"}

-This repository explores various NLP techniques for sentiment analysis of reviews on the Netflix app in the Google Play Store.
-It offers a detailed, yet easy to follow guide on sentiment analysis starting from basic Exploratory Data Analysis (EDA) and proceeding to text pre-processing and machine learning model training and evaluation.
-The pros and cons of different text pre-processing techniques, as well as a performance comparisson between them, are presented.
-Finally, various machine learning methods are explored, from standard ML algorithms, such as Logistic Regression, to more advanced ones, like RNNs and Transformers.
+# Mastering Sentiment-Analysis: A Step-by-Step Guide

+Ready to learn about Natural Language Processing (NLP) and Sentiment Analysis?
+This repository is perfect for you.
+We'll walk you through the whole process, from understanding your data to setting up a sentiment analysis model, in a simple and straightforward way.

+We'll start with some basic data exploration using user reviews of the Netflix app from the Google Play Store.
+Then, we'll move on to text pre-processing.
+You'll learn how to clean and prepare text data, explore different text vectorization methods, and compare various machine learning models—from logistic regression to advanced transformers.

+By the end, you'll not only understand sentiment analysis but also know how to build and deploy your own models.
+Whether you're new to NLP or looking to brush up on your skills, this guide will help you master sentiment analysis with ease.

 ![Sentiment_Analysis](https://miro.medium.com/v2/1*_JW1JaMpK_fVGld8pd1_JQ.gif)